-- mastitis (if associated with general signs)
+- mastitis (if associated with general signs);

-- moribund / recumbent
+- moribund / recumbent;

-- orchitis (marked to consider Brucella, occupational zoonoses)
+- orchitis (marked to consider brucellosis caused by Brucella suis, occupational zoonoses);

-- suspect emaciation, poor condition
+- suspect emaciation, poor condition;

-- suspect fever
+- suspect fever;

-- slaughtered in lairage
+- Slaughtered in lairage.

 Note: the OV is not limited to these conditions and should use their professional judgement.